mshujp/PRUZEAmini/README.md

 ## AI Workflow

-PLAMIO is designed for AI-assisted game/app development.
+PLAMIOmini is designed for AI-assisted game/app development.

 see the example [00A_AI_Game_Generation](examples/00A_AI_Game_Generation/00A_AI_Game_Generation.ino)